iiasa/openmod4africa-workflow/README.md

 ## Overview

+The project template can be downloaded here: <https://file.ece.iiasa.ac.at/openmod4africa/openmod4africa.xlsx>.

 This is repository contains the variable template and model mappings for the OpenMod4Africa project.

 This project makes use of the nomenclature definition import feature and imports the openENTRANCE variable template.